NIAENGD/ReimagineDoomscrolling/docs/overview.md

 ### Browser Extension
 - Provides a control panel where the user can start or stop analysis, choose the number of videos to process and configure prompts.
-- Opens two focused popup windows: one for YouTube and one for ChatGPT.
+- Opens two focused popup windows—one for YouTube and one for ChatGPT—arranged side by side.
 Both windows share the user's logged-in cookies.
 - Collects video links from the YouTube feed by scrolling until the desired number of items is gathered, excluding Shorts, ads and other irrelevant entries.

 ### Local Helper Server
 - Runs Whisper for speech-to-text when subtitle tracks are unavailable.
 - Provides a simple HTTP API so the extension can request transcripts.
+When subtitles are missing it downloads the lowest quality audio for Whisper.
+- Exposes endpoints for screen automation via `pyautogui` so ChatGPT can be controlled through clicks and typed input.
+A helper endpoint arranges the two popup windows side by side.

 ### Processing Steps
 1. The extension gathers video links and attempts to download official subtitles.
 If none are available it requests audio transcription from the local server.